-Calendars for the first half of the year will be distributed during Orientation.
+Calendars will be distributed during Orientation.
 The schedule is subject to change.
-The calendar for the second half of the Internship will be distributed later in the fall.

 Protection of privacy of Student Information

 Files are kept on each Intern and in a locked file cabinet in the office of the Internship Director.
 These files contain: original application, transcripts, verification statements, rotation evaluations, and any other correspondence or disciplinary information.
 These files are confidential but information will be provided to ACEND for site visits and for program evaluation upon request.